Brunch & Batter

 Equipment

 You will need a frother to make the milk foam.
-If you don't have a fancy coffee maker with the steam frother attachment (neither do I) you can use a handheld frother.
+If you don't have a fancy coffee maker with a steam frother attachment (neither do I), you can use a handheld frother.
 It's the best little device that actually works!
 No barista experience is required.

 How to make a lavender tea latte

-• First you will make a lavender simple syrup by mixing 1 part water with 1 part sugar and adding your lavendar buds.
+• First, you will make a lavender simple syrup by mixing 1 part water with 1 part sugar and adding your lavender buds.
 Let it sit for 15 minutes, then discard the buds.

 • Next, you will brew your tea.
 Add boiling water to a mug with 2 tea bags and let it steep.
 Add 1- 2 tablespoons of syrup to sweeten to taste.